NTU-P04922004/AICity2020_Team_91/README.md

 ## Training car detector

 Facebook's [Detectron2](https://github.com/facebookresearch/detectron2) is used to train a car detector.
-The training data is the offical challenge track #4 training data.
-Since there is no car bounding box labels for the training data, a pretrained car detector from the winner of 2019 AI City Challenge (refer to reference #1 below) is used to predict pseudo car bounding box labels.
+The training data is the official challenge track #4 training data.
+Since there is no car bounding box labels for the training data, a pretrained car detector from the winner of the 2019 AI City Challenge (refer to reference #1 below) is used to predict pseudo car bounding box labels.
 Finally, the pseudo labels are used as ground truths to train the car detector.

 The pre-trained models can be found here: https://drive.google.com/open?id=1lw7ozQ6khVp01EQBytCdDTEXewUBAJaQ